mmonfils/iowa-community-blueprints-template/repo-guardrails.md

 ## I. Anti-Hallucination and Data Integrity Gate
 * [ ] **Binary Grounding Enforced:** Does every macro-statistic or peer-city program reference exist with public, verifiable, historical documentation?
 If no exact match exists, the text MUST explicitly state: "No documented peer program found matching these criteria."
 Approximating, analogizing, or inventing a matching model is strictly barred.
-* [ ] **In-Line URL Anchor Check:** Are all financial figures, local programmatic metrics, or municipal dollar ranges anchored to a direct, live, and verifiable public URL?
+* [ ] **In-Line URL Anchor Check:** Are all financial figures, local programmatic metrics, or municipal dollar ranges anchored to a live, verifiable public URL?
+Links must be seamlessly embedded into descriptive anchor text within the sentence rather than appended as raw links or parenthetical citations.
+(Exempt: `communication-guide.md`).
 * [ ] **Technical Disqualification Check:** Have all approximated, unlinked macro-statistics, phantom citations, or untraceable quantitative metrics been completely purged?
 If a metric cannot be traced to a live public link pointing to an official government portal, legislative service agency record, or audited academic study, it is categorically barred from the public platform.

 ## II.
 AI Distortion Filters